exploreazure/50daysofLinux/linuxday2.md

 Use exit to return to your user context.

 **Helpful tip**
-I am always forgetting to add sudo infront of command which requires root permissions.
+I am always forgetting to add sudo infront of a command which requires root permissions.
 To save some typing you can run the previous by using the !! shortcut:

 ```
 useradd bob